aisyahrostam/SoftwareQualityCA/SCRUM-Task-Estimation.md

 While T-Shirt Sizing can be used to estimate task very quickly and is easy for the team to understand, it does have it's problems as rough estimates can be agreed too quickly and if a deadline cannot be met the team cannot be held accountable as the estitmates are vague.

 ## The Bucket System
 The **Bucket System Technique** is used to deal with a large numbers of items to be estimated with many people, and to get it complete fast.
 This allows teams to analyse and size stories by relating and assigning each story to pre-defined buckets of complexity.
+Longer and more challenging items go in higher ranked buckets, while les complex items go in lower ranked buckets.

 <p  align="center">
     <img alt="The Bucket System" src="https://architechwpblobstorage.blob.core.windows.net/media/2020/09/Agilebucket-01-1-1-1024x717.png"> </img>